iluwatar/java-design-patterns/singleton/README.md

 * Violates Single Responsibility Principle (SRP) by controlling their own creation and lifecycle.
 * Encourages using a global shared instance which prevents an object and resources used by this object from being deallocated.
+* Creates tightly coupled code that is difficult to test.
+* Makes it almost impossible to subclass a Singleton.

 ## Credits